rangle/ngCourse2/handout/forms/form-builder/form-builder_basics.md

 # FormBuilder Basics

 To begin with FormBuilder, we must first ensure we are working with the right directives and the right classes in order to take advantage of procedural forms.
-In our case, these are `FormBuilder`, `FormGroup` and `FormControl`.
-Angular allows us to import a list of all of the helpful directives.
+For this, we need to ensure that the `FormsModule` and `ReactiveFormsModule` was imported in the bootstrap phase of the application module.

+This will give us access to components, directives and providers like `FormBuilder`, `FormGroup`, and `FormControl`

 In our case, to build a login form, we're looking at something like the following: